Are you ready to explore Ecuador? Then our Ecuador small group tours are just what you are looking for.

 Do Americans need a visa to visit Ecuador?

 Citizens of the United States, Canada and most European countries traveling to Ecuador for tourism, business or to study do not require a visa unless they expect to stay in Ecuador for more than 90 days in one calendar year.
+If you want to join one of our Ecuador small group tours and you are from a country not included in this please contact us before booking.

 Do I have to pay for an Ecuador departure tax?